iterative/dvc.org/content/docs/user-guide/data-management/cloud-versioning.md

 ## Supported storage providers

-Cloud versioning features are only avaible for certain storage providers.
+Cloud versioning features are only available for certain storage providers.
 Currently, it is supported on the following storage types:

 - [Amazon S3] (requires [S3 Versioning] enabled buckets)